Navigating the Intersection Between Tennessee Construction Law and Federal Bankruptcy Law

-Experienced construction law attorneys are typically very good at recognizing when a counter party (or their own client) starts to experience financial difficulties.
+Experienced Tennessee construction law attorneys are typically very good at recognizing when a counter party (or their own client) starts to experience financial difficulties.
 In fact, construction lawyers are oftentimes the first to recognize a contractor’s slide toward bankruptcy, especially by paying attention to disputes involving workmanship and payment.
 What can a subcontractor or supplier do to protect its position when dealing with a prime contractor or owner that is on shaky financial footing?

 (1) Mechanics and Materialman’s Liens & Bond Rights

 Mechanics and materialman’s (“MM”) liens are a legally engineered protection to allow contractors and material suppliers to seek payment for goods and services provided as part of a construction project.
 It takes diligence and attention to maintain and enforce MM liens, but they can make all the difference in the event of a subsequent bankruptcy filing.
 For example, under Tennessee law, a notice of non-payment must be provided within 90 days of last day of the month labor and materials were provided and a lien must be filed within 90 days of the completion of the work or improvement.
 There are also time limits on enforcement.

 A creditor who has been diligent about lien rights will have much better protection if a bankruptcy is filed.
 The creditor will have preference defenses.
 Perhaps most importantly, the creditor will likely be treated as a secured creditor, with possible priority over all other secured creditors in the bankruptcy.

 Generally, a payment bond protects against disruptions or financial loss due to a contractor's failure to complete a project or failure to pay the subcontractors.
 These bonds are “accessory” payment protections for parties that provide services or materials in connection with a construction project.